Cigarette & Cigarette Use Taxes

 Form/Filing & Payment Requirements

-Beginning July 1, 2003, all cigarette revenue tax stamp purchases must be paid by Electronic Funds Transfer (EFT).
+Beginning July 1, 2003, all cigarette tax stamp purchases must be paid by Electronic Funds Transfer (EFT).